 Aircraft Dispatcher Responsibilities

 Aircraft dispatchers work with many different departments and personnel in an airline to manage a flight’s safe, on-time departure and arrival.
 While an airline pilot is in charge of one flight at a time, a dispatcher oversees many aircraft at once.

 Some of the responsibilities of an aircraft dispatcher include:

-- Managing weather delays and routing or re-routing aircraft as necessary to maintain a safe, efficient flight
+- Managing weather delays and routing or re-routing aircraft as necessary

 - Monitoring flight progress and alerting the captain of changes in weather, airport delays, runway closures, etc.